mezcel/printf-time/README.md

 dev branch: ```v0.3.5```

 	starting on the (json/latin) addon
+	less code, but uses resources needed to run libjson-c

 A scripture rosary for Gtk and TTY witten in C for Gcc.
 It primarily uses a CSV Database, but there is a JSON database option which uses Latin from the Vulgate.